aimee-mcneil-melville/ToDo-Full-Stack/README.md

   var filter = require('./utils/filter.js')
   ```

-4. Exporting functions in separate files then combining them into a an object in `index.js`:
+  This approach can be used to combine functions from separate files into an "aggregate" module in `index.js`:

   ```js
   // utils/index.js